 |Read all the fine print of the offer is one way to avoid a rebate problem.|

-The Devil is in the Details When It Comes to Rebate Forms
+The Devil is in the Details on Rebate Forms to Avoid Rebate Problems

 Be sure to check how much time that you have to complete sending in your rebate.
 As soon as you make the purchase, start getting your receipt and proof of purchase together for mailing.
 Though you may have time available before the rebate may expire, you also can forget about it when left undone.
 You have to fill the form out and send in what the company is requiring so why procrastinate and possibly miss the rebate deadline?